Marcel Albert: World War II

 In February 1940 Albert was assigned to Groupe de Chasse I/3, a unit operating France's top fighter, the Dewoitine D.520.
 When German troops invaded France in May 1940, his squadron was redeployed to the Reims airfield.
 On 14 May 1940, Albert shot down a Do 17 bomber and later that day, a Messerschmitt Bf 109 fighter, although this victory was not confirmed.
 He also earned a probable victory over a Heinkel He 111 bomber before the armistice.

 Under the Vichy government, his squadron was redeployed to Algeria where Albert flew a few missions against the British forces in Gibraltar.
 On 14 October he and two other pilots defected and surrendered their airplanes to the British.

+Albert later described his Vichy service as deeply uncomfortable, recounting that he and fellow pilots had no enthusiasm for fighting against the Allies and actively sought an opportunity to defect.
+The defection on 14 October 1940 was planned in advance: Albert and his two companions, pilots Risso and Noel, flew their Dewoitine D.520s across the Strait of Gibraltar and landed at RAF Gibraltar without warning, surrendering themselves and their aircraft.
+The incident was significant enough that the Vichy authorities subsequently court-martialled all three pilots in absentia.

 Having reached England, Albert joined the RAF and flew 47 missions in Spitfires with 340 Squadron.

 In late 1942, Albert joined the Normandie fighter group, a Free French fighter unit that was being sent to the Soviet Union to help fight the Germans.
 The Normandie group entered the fight in April 1943, flying Russian-built Yak-1 fighters, and later Yak-9s and Yak-3s.

 Albert quickly proved to be one of Normandie's best pilots.
 His first kill was over a Focke-Wulf Fw 189 on 16 June 1943.
 In July he claimed 3 more, and he was given command of the 1st escadrille on 4 September 1943.
 During the offensive against Eastern Prussia in October 1944, he scored 7 victories.

 His score totaled 23 victories (including 15 shared) in 262 combat missions, making him the second highest-scoring French ace of World War II.
 On 27 November 1944 he was awarded the Soviet Union's highest decoration, the Gold Star and title of "Hero of the Soviet Union" — an award rarely issued to foreigners.